-In 2014 I was appointed as Vice-President for Teaching & Learning at University College Cork.
-In this role I was charged with the re-organisation of the Office of the Vice-President for Teaching & Learning (OVPTL) to support for UCC staff in the provision of high quality teaching and student experience in line with the strategic needs of UCC.
+Between 2014 and 2018 I served as Vice-President for Teaching & Learning at UCC.
+In this role I was charged with the re-structuring of the Office of the Vice-President for Teaching & Learning (OVPTL) to support staff in the provision of high quality teaching and student experience in line with the strategic objectives of UCC.
 To this end the Centre for Adult Continuing Education (ACE) was incorporated into the OVPTL.
 Ionad Baire, the former Teaching & Learning Centre at UCC, and the National Academy for the Integration of Research, Teaching & Learning (NAIRTL) were merged to create the new Centre for the Integration of Research, Teaching & Learning (CIRTL) to meet the needs of UCC in the areas of staff training, course provision and the scholarship of teaching and learning.
 The Quercus Talented Students Programme was created to provide scholarships for UCC students who demonstrate excellence in areas in addition to their academic performance.
-Most recently, the Centre for Continued Professional Development was established in February 2016 to provide a central portal to CPD courses provided by UCC and to provide support for Schools and Colleges in the provision of CPD courses.
+Finally, the Centre for Continuing Professional Development (CPD) was established to provide a central portal to CPD courses provided by UCC and to support for Schools and Colleges in the provision of CPD courses.
 A Teaching & Learning Space Committee was created to improve the teaching infrastructure in classrooms, laboratories and online and to provide guidance for strategic investment in this area.
-A quarterly newsletter is produced to provide updates on activities in the Office and you can download these here.

-Another initiative of which I am particularly proud is the Green Campus Forum at UCC.
-The green agenda at University College Cork was shaped and formed by students and I was the founding chair of the Green Campus Forum.
-It aims to promote projects which enhance our green campus and it strives to put into practice our world-class research for the benefit of our environment on a campus, national and global scale.
-This initiative brought staff and students at UCC together to work to have the University run in the most sustainable way possible in line with UCC’s Strategic Plan.
-As an outcome of this collaboration and hard work UCC was the first third level institution worldwide to achieve the ISO 50001 Energy Management Standard, and in 2010 was the first third level education institute worldwide to receive the Green Campus award.
-UCC has been ranked fourth in the world in a list of the most sustainable universities, achieving the highest result in Ireland.
-The Green Flag status is now the centre piece in UCC’s overall Green Campus strategy to run UCC in the most sustainable way possible.
-University College Cork has received a number of awards for its Green Campus initiatives.
-These range from awards for energy conservation and travel planning to the Green Flag award which recognises the totality of UCC’s efforts to promote the green agenda.
+An initiative of which I am particularly proud is the Green Campus Programme.
+At UCC the green agenda was shaped by students and I was founding co-chair of the Green Campus Forum.
+This initiative aims to promote projects that enhance our green campus, and strives to put into practice our world-class research for the benefit of our environment.
+It has brought students and staff together run the University in the most sustainable way possible in line with UCC’s Strategic Plan.
+The success of this collaboration is evident many ways including UCC becoming the first third level institution worldwide to achieve the ISO 50001 Energy Management Standard, and in 2010 becoming the first third level education institution worldwide to receive the Green Campus award.
+UCC is ranked 62nd in the world by the Times Higher Education (THE) Impact Rankings.
+UCC has also been ranked eight in the world in a list of the most sustainable universities by the UI Greenmetric rankings achieving the highest position of any Irish Higher Education Institution and first in Ireland in the QS Sustainability Rankings.

 I was delighted to oversee the partnering of UCC with the German Federal Institute for Hydrology as co-hosts of the United Nations Environment Programme’s Global Environment Monitoring System for Water Capacity Development Centre at UCC.
 The functions of the Centre are to promote and support water quality monitoring and assessment on behalf of the United Nations Environment Programme and in co-operation with UN Water and its thematic priority area of Water Quality.
 The Centre will develop teaching programmes and will coordinate the work of all Irish agencies participating in GEMS/Water capacity development activities.